Establishment of Resourced Provision at Ullswater Community College, Penrith. Consultation Proposal

 Demand for specialist provision for children and young people with Special Educational Needs and Disabilities (SEND) has increased substantially over recent years.

 Westmorland and Furness Council has a strategy that aims to secure access to a high-quality continuum of provision for all children and young people, enabling the majority of children and young people with additional needs to access local provision, with appropriate capacity and resources to meet need.
-The continuum comprises of various SEND elements including Resourced Provision within mainstream schools.
+The continuum comprises a range of provision including Resourced Provision within mainstream schools.

 More details about the proposal and the consultation process can be read here.